vdyshkant/webpack-4_blank/READme.md

+# WebPack 4+ BLANK

+## * ES6, SCSS, React JSX, mini(ugly)fy support

-** 'npm install -D %package%' is alternative command for 'npm install --save-dev %package%' ** note that devDependencies are not included in your final project.
+* 'npm install -D %package%' is alternative command for 'npm install --save-dev %package%'

+* note that devDependencies are not included in your final project.
 It is only needed for bundling.

+### Legend

 $ npm init -y